vantruong1810/slate/source/includes/_invoice.md

     "data": [
       {
         "XtendisRefID": "6572495920",
+        "InvoiceStatus": "Failed",
-        "StatusDetails": "please resend",
+        "StatusDetails": "Please resend"
       },
     ],
   }
 ```

-This endpoint Add A Invoice.
+This endpoint to add an invoice.

 ### HTTP Request